Q. Will I be required to have a negative Covid-19 test result to join this tour?

 Our rule of thumb is not to bring more than two pairs of shoes–one pair for walking and perhaps a pair of sandals, tennis shoes or small boots (depending on the weather forecast).

-The weather in October can be unpredictable.
+The weather in Ireland can be unpredictable.
 We may have beautiful sunny warm days or we may have grey, cool and rainy days.
 The evenings could get quite chilly.
 It’s best to prepare for the worst and plan on bringing layers so that if/when it warms up during the day, you can wear your warmer weather clothes.

 We’ll be on the Aran Islands for a couple of days and they are notoriously rainy and cool (but oh so beautiful!!).
 Before you arrive there, you may already have found a lovely Aran-island made sweater to buy.